cylc/cylc-flow/cylc/flow/etc/examples/inter-workflow-triggers/index.rst

    This pattern is useful where you have workflows that you want to keep decoupled from one another, but still need to exchange data.
-E.G. in operational meteorology we might have a global model (covering the whole Earth) and a regional model (just covering a little bit of of) where the regional model obtains its boundary condition from the global model.
+E.G. in operational meteorology we might have a global model (covering the whole Earth) and a regional model (just covering a little bit of it) where the regional model obtains its boundary condition from the global model.